ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 processes such as rainfall, canopy interception and evaporation, leaf drainage, and surface runoff out of the grid cell.
-The [below ground](../../api/models/hydrology/below_ground.md) component considers infiltration, bypass flow, percolation (= vertical flow), soil moisture and matric potential, horizontal sub-surface flow out of the grid cell, and changes in groundwater storage.
+The [below ground](../../api/models/hydrology/below_ground.md) component considers infiltration, bypass flow, percolation (= vertical flow), {term}`soil moisture` and {term}`soil matric potential`, horizontal sub-surface flow out of the grid cell, and changes in groundwater storage.

 ### Canopy interception